RebeccaColquhoun/seismo_det/README.md

     style U fill:#86ab90
 ```

-# Citing the model
+# Citing

-If you use this model please cite Colquhoun & Hawthorne (2024).
+If you use this code please cite Colquhoun & Hawthorne (2024).
 This paper is submitted.
 If you would like to cite the model in the meantime, please use the Zenodo doi.

 # Issues

 If you have any questions about the code please email rebeccalcolquhoun"at"gmail.com.
 If there are any issues or bugs in the code please raise an issue.

-# References